Scottish Place Names

 - Ashfield (Argyll & Bute, Borders, Moray, South Ayrshire and Stirling) also commonly found in England and Wales.
 The suburb was named after Ashfield Parade, the road constructed alongside the Swan River when the area was first subdivided in 1913.

 - Bertram (there is a Bertram House in South Lanarkshire) also a Bertram House in North Yorkshire and a Bertram Hill in Northumberland.
 This suburb in the Kwinana area derived its name from a 1920s settler (ancestry not reported) who owned land in the area.
-Bertram is an English family name first recorded in Northumberland.
+Bertram is an English and Scottish family name first recorded in Northumberland.

 - Halls Head - there is a place called Hall in East Renfrewshire, as well as in Devon, England.
 The Perth suburb was named for an early pioneer in the area, Henry Hall, whose ancestry has not been established.
 (One wonders whether this was the same Henry Hall who gave his name to a suburb of Canberra.)
-According to the Wikipedia Encyclopedia, Hall is the 20th most common family name in England, Wales and the Isle of Man, which greatly reduces the chances that Halls Head has a Scottish connection.
+According to a Wikipedia article, Hall is the 20th most common family name in England, Wales and the Isle of Man, which greatly reduces the chances that Halls Head has a Scottish connection.

 - Helena Valley and Mount Helena - there is a Helenamore in Aberdeenshire, near Windyheads Hill, the only occurrence of 'Helena' as a place name element anywhere in the British Isles apart from places in England called 'St Helena'.
 The origin of the names of these suburbs is not known and may turn out to be quite unconnected with Scotland.